foul-fortune-feline/fancy-bookshelf/README.md

 Requires Fabric API!

-A fancier bookshelf, a la the bookcase from Bibliocraft.
+Adds a fancier bookshelf, a la the bookcase from Bibliocraft.
 You can store books in it, and it updates the model as you do so!